lowdefy/blocks-aggrid/README.md

 - `onCellValueChanged`: Triggered when a cell value is changed on the grid.
 The following is passed to the action `_event`:
   - `field: string`: The field name of the changed cell.
+  - `index: number`: Data index of the clicked row as per provided data array.
   - `newRowData: object[]`: The table data with the change applied.
   - `newValue: any`: The updated cell value.
   - `oldValue: any`: The cell value before the update was made.
   - `rowData: object`: The row data after the cell value has been changed.
-  - `rowIndex: number`: Array index of the row for the changed cell.
+  - `rowIndex: number`: List index of the clicked row, changes with data sorting or filtering.
 - `onRowDragEnd`: Triggered when a row is dragged to another position in the grid.
 The following is passed to the action `_event`:
   - `fromData: object`: Row data of the row selection which to moved.
   - `fromIndex: number`: Array index of the row selection which to moved.